 You may do this in two ways.
 You may go to this link and self schedule your appointment.
 You may also call us at 480-993-1922 or text 480-278-9989.

-Yes, we off a free 30 minute telephone consultation.
+Yes, we off a 30 minute telephone consultation.
 You can schedule that here.

 Stuart Fensterheim LCSW minimum session is one hour.
-The rate for this is $240.00.
-The fee for a 45 minute session for his associates are $180.00.
-The fee for a 60 minute session is $240.00 All initial appointment for couples, individuals and families are 90 minutes.
-The fee for a 90 minute sessions is $360.00.
+All initial appointments for couples, individuals and families are 90 minutes.
 We accept cash, check, Visa, MasterCard, and American Express.
 We do not accept prepayment cards.
 Payment is due at the start of each session.

 Do you accept insurance?